Exception1984/CS323-2022/introduction.md

 srun --pty bash -i
 ```
 The command starts an interactive shell which you can operate like in your local machine.
-If it is successful, you can check the GPU by nvidia-smi.
+If it is successful, you can check the GPU by `nvidia-smi`.

 4. To run jupyter notebook/lab on Ibex:
-Make sure you have an allocated node by using salloc.
+Make sure you have an allocated node by using `salloc`.
 ```
 srun --resv-ports=1 --pty bash -i jupyter notebook --no-browser --ip=0.0.0.0 --port=$SLURM_STEP_RESV_PORTS
 ```